Stencyl/stencyl-engine/README.md

 If you're running the engine standalone, viewing the engine's logs involves external apps.

-* For Flash, use Vizzy.
+* For Flash, use Vizzy (https://code.google.com/p/flash-tracer)
 * For Windows, use XXXX?
 * For Mac, use OS X's Console app.
 * For iOS, use OS X's Console app.
 Also peek at the contents of ios-log.text.